 However, if you drop a box containing all of your client’s hard-to-match china plates and you have, let’s say, a $6,000 loss, then you would pay your deductible, and the insurance company would pay the difference.
 If your insurance policy has Care, Custody, and Control Coverage, it should respond to these incidences.
 It is important to ask for the coverage you need and to ask your insurance agent to give you examples of how the various coverage will work, so you understand.
 There is typically a deductible that starts at $500, as with any homeowner’s policy.

 Should Your Organizing Company be Bonded?

 According to my insurance agent, bonding protects your company if an employee is convicted of stealing a client’s goods.
 Some insurance companies offer bonding as an option.
 Even though bonding insurance may protect the business against employees, it may exclude the owner and only activates if an employee is convicted of stealing a client’s goods.

 My agent recommends bonding coverage and describes it as more of a marketing expense.
 It is a “warm and fuzzy” add-on to increase a potential customer’s comfort level.
 Clients may ask you to provide proof of insurance and proof you are bonded before they let you into their house.
 Coverage is generally good for 12 months and doesn’t normally cover contractors.

 Great Advice for When You Need Extra Help with an Organizing Job

-If you hire or take along a friend to help, your insurance will officially treat them as an independent contractor.
+If you hire or take a friend along to help, your insurance will officially treat them as an independent contractor.
 Your insurance does nothing to protect your business liability-wise if something happens on the job.

+Examine your insurance needs when hiring contractors and employees.
 Getting the right insurance protects you, your employees, and any contractors you might hire.
 It’s all about treating your business as a business, not a hobby.